Sirens Tribal Dance Co.

 Members consist of Dawn (Undine), Laurie (Qilin), and Yasmina.
 Our mission is: To share our love of belly dance and the joy that it brings with the local community through performances, classes, and special workshops.

-in October with a different theme each year.
+in March or October with a different theme each year.
 Previous year’s themes have

 been TV music theme songs, Broadway musicals and music from the movies.

 We are more than dance sisters, we are best friends.
 We enjoy doing non

 dance things together as much as performing and dancing together.
 We

 travel to belly dance festivals and have performed in fundraising events

 One of our biggest thrills together as a troupe was winning Top Troupe Performance Tribal Professional